catppuccin/kitty/README.md

   ```

 - Q: **_"Which Fonts are used in the screenshots?"_**<br>
   A: The font used in the screenshot config is [Fira Code](https://github.com/tonsky/FiraCode).
-Furthermore the following stylistic alternatives and ligatures are set:
+Furthermore, the following stylistic alternatives and ligatures are set:
   ```ini
   +cv02 +cv05 +cv09 +cv14 +ss04 +cv16 +cv31 +cv25 +cv26 +cv32 +cv28 +ss10 +zero +onum
   ```